 Path to Excellence has wide ranging implications for health services throughout the borough, but it is focussed on the downgrading and closure of acute services at South Tyneside hospital.
 That process has been broken into two phases:

-handing down the judgement, and in turn this delays the start of any potential appeal of the ruling.
+handing down the judgement by 7 months, and in turn this delayed the start of the appeal process.
+The length of the delay was extraordinary and has not been explained.

-The CCG has pushed ahead with plans for phase-2, which is concerned with the downgrading and closure of the Accident & Emergency department of South Tyneside hospital.
-In 2018 the CCGs began developing what they call
+Local health service leaders have pushed ahead with plans for phase-2, which is concerned with the downgrading and closure of Accident & Emergency (and supporting services) at South Tyneside hospital.
+In 2018 they began preparing what they call

 working ideas, to be developed into options for a public consultation in 2019.